Enter your work email

 What is supplier onboarding?

 Supplier onboarding is the process of collecting, verifying, and approving supplier information before entering into a contract or integrating the vendor into your organization’s procurement workflow.
-The standard vetting process usually includes documentation review, compliance checks, internal approvals, and initial supplier conversations to set expectations.
+The standard vetting process usually includes documentation review, compliance checks, internal approvals, and initial conversations to set expectations.

 But to successfully manage all these steps, a digitized workflow is crucial.
 It’s best practice to aggregate this data in supplier onboarding software and use it to improve supply chain management, maintain supplier diversity, reduce inefficiencies, and strategize spend management.